|

 compared to rubout and buffing of four guitars which takes almost a

-week.
-Instead of felt washers under the strap buttons we use soft
+Instead of felt washers under the strap buttons

 clear plastic washers. |